Your heart

 How blood flows through the heart

-- The right atrium is full of oxygen-poor blood from your body (muscles, organs, brain and heart).
+- The right atrium is full of oxygen-poor blood returned from your body (muscles, organs, brain and heart).
 When the right atrium becomes full, it contracts.
 When the atrium contracts, the tricuspid valve between the right atrium and the right ventricle opens.
 The blood flows into the right ventricle.

-- When the right ventricle is full it contracts and pumps the blood to the lungs through the pulmonary valve
+- When the right ventricle is full it contracts and pumps the blood to the lungs through the pulmonary valve.

 - In the lungs, carbon dioxide is removed and fresh oxygen is added to the blood.
 The blood is now oxygen-rich.
 Oxygen-rich blood then flows into the left atrium.